 1. Live Poker Games Are Quite Slower

 Playing live poker means you are limited to only one table, and it comes with advantages and disadvantages.
 Playing at only one table allows for full concentration on the game, which is ideal for newcomers to poker.
-However, for those coming from the online world of the poker-whose population has nearly doubled since the COVID-19 pandemic-, the amount of time that the live dealer spends on shuffling, dealing, collecting chips, distributing pots, and also how other players at the table take their time before making their move, would be pretty annoying.
+If you're used to online poker—where everything moves fast—you might find live poker a bit slow.
+The dealer takes time to shuffle, deal, and handle chips, and players often take longer to make decisions, which can feel frustrating.
 While playing online, the software takes care of everything, and each player has a very short time to act, making online poker games pretty fast.

 2. Reads Are Virtually Impossible in Online Poker

-Poker tells are verbal and nonverbal hints like eye movement, hand positions, and body gestures that can give opponents clues about the strength of your hand.
+Poker tells are small signs that give away what a player might be holding.
+They can be things like eye movement, hand position, or body language.
 When you play online, it is literally impossible to see your opponents.
 So, it is impossible to read them through the common poker tells.
 As a result, such games are ideal for newbies who need more experience in reading opponents or avoiding poker tells.

 If you are new to the game, I suggest reading Caro's Book of Poker Tells, a complete guide to poker psychology and body language.
 It gives you the insight to read your opponents and prevent others from reading you while playing at live poker tables.